England | Scotland | Wales | Northern Ireland | Ireland

 The first baby examination is performed by the doctor at around 6 weeks from birth.
 Please ensure you make an appointment for this examination and do bring with you the baby’s ‘Red Book’.

-Dedicated clinics are held at both sites for Pre School Boosters and Baby Immunisations.
+Dedicated clinics are held at all sites for Pre School Boosters and Baby Immunisations.
 Other appointments are available on request.
 The first baby immunisations are due at the age of 8 weeks and baby needs to have had their 6 - 8 week check the nurse can give thier first vaccinations.

 These are drop-in clinics run by the local Health Visitors who can advise on the health and well-being of babies and children under 5.